mananahmed/con-civ/2017-spring/README.md

 time preserves the multiplicity of voices present in the classroom.
 Listen as much as you speak, be respectful of dissenting voices, enter into a dialogue rather than a soliloquy, show empathy, respond, and encourage others to speak.

+### Final Exam

+The final exam will consist of ~30 passage IDs.
+It is designed as an objective metric that rewards regular engagement with the material.

 ## Policies